hytechclub/cs-201/Reference.md

 ```

 #### The `SpriteBatch.Draw` Method
 There are a few different implementations of the `SpriteBatch.Draw` method.
-They can be viewed on [this page](https://docs.microsoft.com/en-us/previous-versions/windows/xna/bb196426(v=xnagamestudio.42)/).
+They can be viewed on <a href="https://docs.microsoft.com/en-us/previous-versions/windows/xna/bb196426(v=xnagamestudio.42)">this page</a>.

 For the purposes of this course, the `SpriteBatch.Draw` method will be used as follows: